 - 100,000 currently unfilled logistics jobs in the United States.

 - A 20 percent growth rate in logistics jobs in the U.S. over the next 20 years.

-- Logistics such as, transportation, warehousing, inventory management, etc. make up 1.4 trillion dollars in the U.S. economy, which is equivalent to 8-10% of the nation’s economy.
+- Logistics such as transportation, warehousing, inventory management, etc., make up $1.4 trillion in the U.S. economy, which is equivalent to 8-10 percent of the nation’s economy.